Aldo Leão Ramírez: Beginning years

-Ramírez began his career with Santa Fe of his home country of Colombia where he made his debut in 1999.
+Ramírez was part of Atlético Nacional's youth academy, and made his professional debut with Bogota-based club Independiente Santa Fe in 1999.
 In his first year as a professional, Santa Fe reached the final of the 1999 Copa Merconorte where they faced América de Cali.
 At age 18, Ramírez played the full 90 minutes of the first leg while he started the second leg but was substituted at half time by David Hernandez.
 Santa Fe would end up losing the final 5–3 on penalty kicks.

-The following year, Ramírez helped Santa Fe finish second in the 2000 Campeonato colombiano season with 74 points, Ramírez appeared in 36 games and scored three goals.
-In the 2001 season, Leão helped Santa Fe end seventh as he scored three goals in 35 appearances.
-When the Campeonato colombiano adapted the short tournament, Ramírez appeared in the majority of the games as Santa Fe ended second in the first short tournament in 2002 but the team failed to end in the top eight of the Campeonato colombiano for the next five short tournaments.
+The following year, Ramírez helped Santa Fe finish second in the 2000 season with 74 points; he appeared in 36 games and scored three goals.
+In the 2001 season, he helped Santa Fe end seventh as he scored three goals in 35 appearances.
+In 2002, the Colombian league changed its format into two short tournaments, Apertura and Finalizacion.
+In the 2002 Apertura, Santa Fe finished second in the table, but in the Finalizacion, the club failed to make the playoffs.

+The following years for Santa Fe were mediocre, with the club failing to qualify for the playoffs in both tournaments for 2003 and 2004, although Ramirez played many games in the 2004 season and scored eight goals.

 Last season in Santa Fe

-In the Apertura 2005 season, Ramírez helped Santa Fe end in the top 8 for the first time since the Apertura 2002 season as the team ended in second.
-Santa Fe won Group B of the semifinals with 12 points one point over Envigado and advanced to the league final against Atlético Nacional.
+In the Apertura 2005 season, Ramírez helped Santa Fe qualify for the playoffs for the first time since the Apertura 2002 season, with a second-place finish.
+Santa Fe won Group B of the semifinals with 12 points and advanced to the league final against Atlético Nacional.
 Ramírez played the full 90 minutes in the first leg as the teams drew 0–0 at Santa Fe's Estadio El Campín.
-Ramírez was substituted out in the 73 minute with the score still tied 0–0 but six minutes later Carlos Alberto Díaz scored and Oscar Echeverry three minutes later as Atlético Nacional won 2–0 on aggregate.
+In the second leg, with the score still tied at 0–0, Ramírez was substituted out with fifteen minutes left to go, but Nacional scored twice in ten minutes to win the finals 2–0 on aggregate.

 Atlético Nacional

 Early club struggles

 During the off-season, Ramírez moved to Atlético Nacional, the club who defeated Santa Fe in the league final just the previous season and the club where Ramírez spent his youth years.
-Ramírez first season at his new club did not go very well as Atlético Nacional ended eleventh place and missed out of the semifinal stage, three spots lower than his former club Santa Fe who did qualify to the semifinals stage.
-Injuries in 2006 limited Ramírez to appear in 21 matches in both seasons' tournaments (Apertura and Campeonato Finalización) as Atlético Nacional ended both seasons in the top eight but did not win their respective groups in the semifinals stage.
-Also in 2006, Ramírez made his Copa Libertadores debut in a 3–2 loss against Palmeiras, Ramírez was substituted by Héctor Hurtado in the 81st minute.
+Ramírez first season at his new club did not go very well as Atlético Nacional ended in eleventh place and missed out of the semifinal stage, three spots lower than his former club Santa Fe who did qualify to the semifinals stage.
+Injuries in 2006 limited Ramírez to appear in 21 matches in both seasons' tournaments (Apertura and Finalización) as Nacional ended both seasons in the top eight but did not win their respective groups in the semifinals stage.
+Also in 2006, Ramírez made his Copa Libertadores debut in a 3–2 loss against Palmeiras, being substituted by Héctor Hurtado in the 81st minute.